 Blood meal is dried and powdered animal blood and bonemeal is ground animal bones.
 Both are great options for adding nutrients back into the soil, and they’re both considered all-natural and organic.
 However, they obviously contain animal products, so if you’re not okay with that, these are options you’ll want to pass on.
 If you are okay with that, the good news is these are recycled products used from slaughterhouses.
-So not only are you introducing organic materials into your garden and avoiding potentially harmful chemicals, but you’re also helping reduce the amount of waste slaughterhouses create.
+Not only are you introducing organic materials into your garden and avoiding potentially harmful chemicals, but you’re also helping reduce the amount of waste slaughterhouses create.

 Besides what parts of the animal they’re made of, the most significant difference between blood meal and bonemeal are what nutrients they add back into the soil.
 As we gardeners know, the soil is the most crucial aspect of growing healthy and productive plants.
 So before you go adding bonemeal or blood meal to your soil, be sure to perform a soil test to see what it may or may not be missing.